 Special Services and Referrals

 District 140 provides special education and related services to students who are identified as having a recognized disability under the Individuals with Disabilities Education Act (IDEA-2004) or handicapped under Section 504 of the Rehabilitation Act.
 Students who may be eligible and in need of special services may be identified through the District screening process or by referral.
 As a parent, should you have reason to believe that your child may be entitled to special education services, you may request an evaluation.
 To request an evaluation, please address a letter to your building principal including the following information: name, age, and grade of your child, the reason you are requesting an evaluation, and your complete name and address.
-Any questions that you may have regarding the referral process or the special education services of the District may be directed to your Building Principal or to the Assistant Superintendent of Special Services who is located at the Administration Building.
+Any questions that you may have regarding the referral process or the special education services of the District may be directed to your Building Principal or to the Director of Special Services who is located at the Administration Building.

 The Resource Program is designed for students with a disability(s) who receive specialized instruction for less than 60% of the school day.
 Related services may be required to assist the student to benefit from special education.
 Students receive instruction in a variety of settings--general education classroom or resource room.
 Adaptations and accommodations of general education curriculum may occur according to the individual needs of the students as determined at an IEP meeting.